SiteGround vs WP Engine – Which Offers the Best WordPress Hosting?

-To help you to answer that question, in this comparison I’ll explore their features, what you get for your money and what they’re like to use.
+To help you to answer that question, in this comparison I’ll explore their features, what you get for your money (here’s WP Engine’s pricing – and here’s SiteGround’s pricing) and what they’re like to use.
 I’ll also test the performance of both hosts to find out which one delivers the fastest loading times and the least downtime.

-Since launching in 2010, WP Engine has become one of the main players in the premium managed WordPress hosting space, and has earned a reputation as a specialist in this area.
-SiteGround has been offering general-purpose hosting packages since its launch in 2004, later adding managed WordPress hosting — the service we’re looking at today — to its line-up.
+Since launching in 2010, WP Engine has become one of the main players in the premium managed WordPress hosting space (here’s a link to our in-depth WP Engine Review), and has earned a reputation as a specialist in this area.
+SiteGround (and here’s a link to our in-depth SiteGround Review) has been offering general-purpose hosting packages since its launch in 2004, later adding managed WordPress hosting — the service we’re looking at today — to its line-up.

 So, which is better for WordPress?
 Let’s get started…

 - Load Times and Performance

 - SiteGround vs WP Engine Lightweight Theme Load Time Test Results

 - SiteGround Lightweight Theme Load Time Test Results

 - WP Engine Lightweight Theme Load Time Test Results